Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 **Electric Meter**<br/>
 Android: *ELECTRIC_METER*, iOS: *ALElectricMeter*<br/>
 Scan analog electric meters with 5 or 6 main digits and one decimal digit.
 The digit count is automatically detected.
 The decimal place is not included in the result.
-This only works if the decimal place is highlighted in red somehow.
+The auto-detection requires the decimal area to be highlighted in red.

 **Electric Meter 5 main digits 1 decimal (ALPHA)**<br/>
 Android: *ELECTRIC_METER_5_1*, iOS: *ALElectricMeter5_1*<br/>
 Scan analog electric meters with 5 main digits and one decimal digit.
-The decimal is included in the result, if it could be detected, otherwise the decimal place is omitted.
+If detected, the decimal is included in the result, otherwise the decimal place is omitted.
 The decimal is represented by a dot in the result, not a comma.
 This mode is useful if there is no red marking for the decimal place or the decimal place it self is relevant.